| Barry MacDonnell's

 ☼ "Out-of-numerical-order" installations.
 [Applies to WordPerfect X5 and later versions]

-The solution (from Corel, here) is to remove the existing version(s) of IFilter via your Windows Control Panel, where you should find it as a separate entry(-tries) in the Add or Remove Programs module: WordPerfect IFilter 32bit and/or WordPerfect Filter 64bit.
-Then install WordPerfect X5.
-Later, you can download the newest IFilter from Corel.com (from the Patches & Updates page here) and re-install it separately.
+The solution (from Corel here) is to remove the existing version(s) of IFilter via your Windows Control Panel.
+You should find it/them as a separate entry(-tries) in the Add or Remove Programs module, listed as WordPerfect IFilter 32bit and/or WordPerfect Filter 64bit.
+Then install (e.g.) WordPerfect X5.
+Later, you can download the newest IFilter from Corel.com from the Patches & Updates page here, and re-install the appropriate IFilter version for your system separately.
+(On a 64-bit computer system you can install both the 32- and 64-bit versions for increased search engine compatibility.)

-For a general description of iFilter and its uses with Windows Desktop Search, etc., see WordPerfect's iFilter.
+For a general description of iFilter (first released in January 2013) and its uses with Windows Desktop Search, etc., see WordPerfect's iFilter.